 Whether it’s a simpler grid or an abstract design, adding a geometric pattern to your dining room walls will certainly add depth and visual interest.

-Unique millwork design doesn’t have to be confined to the just walls – adding crown molding or panel molding to the ceiling is another way to add character to a dining room.
+Unique millwork design doesn’t have to be confined to just walls – adding crown molding or panel molding to the ceiling is another way to add character to a dining room.

 Sam said, “You could do a grid pattern on the ceiling with small trim pieces and finish it off in white to make it feel cohesive with the ceiling.”